FoodReady » Blog » Guidance on Food Allergen Management for Food Manufacturers

 Food allergen management is essential for food manufacturers to ensure the safety of consumers with food allergies.
 Here are some guidelines to help navigate allergen management effectively:

-Become knowledgeable about common allergens and regulatory requirements for allergen labeling, including the “Big Eight” allergens (milk, eggs, fish, shellfish, peanuts, tree nuts, wheat, and soy).
+Become knowledgeable about common allergens and regulatory requirements for allergen labeling, including the ‘Big Nine’ allergens (milk, eggs, fish, shellfish, peanuts, tree nuts, wheat, soy, and sesame).
+Sesame was added as the ninth major allergen under the FASTER Act, effective January 1, 2023, and all labeling and manufacturing requirements that apply to other major allergens now apply to sesame as well.
 Stay updated on any allergens specific to your region or target market.

 Thoroughly evaluate your supply chain and ingredient specifications to identify potential allergenic ingredients.
 Establish robust processes to verify the allergen status of incoming ingredients and communicate clearly with suppliers.
 Consider dedicated supplier programs to ensure reliable sources of allergen-free ingredients.